zammad/zammad-user-documentation/extras/knowledge-base.rst

 As soon as the knowledge base contains one or more answers, you can use these just like text modules.
 Instead of ``::`` just use ``??`` to open the search modal.
-The search is done full text on both, answer body and title in all languages available.
+The search is done full text on both answer body and title in all languages available.

 If you've found what you've been looking for, simply hit your ENTER-Key to load the answer into the ticket article.
-By this you don't have to throw URLs at your customer and provide the answer right away.
+This way you don't have to throw URLs at your customer and provide the answer right away.

 Loading answers into articles *does not* replace article content.